 There are a couple ways you can set up an appointment for your assessment.
-First, you can come into our office with your court order and police report or criminal complaint, fill out paperwork, pay the fee and an appointment will be set up for you.
+First, you can come into our office with your court order and a police report or criminal complaint, fill out paperwork, pay the fee, and an appointment will be set up for you.
 Second, you can either send us a check or money order with the completed documents below or call us with a credit card for payment, at this time we would collect some quick, general information and then set up an appointment.
-Either way you choose to set up an appointment, the payment and forms are due up front.
+Either way, you choose to set up an appointment, the payment and forms are due up front.
 Acceptable payment types are cash, check, money order, MasterCard or Visa.
 Payment arrangements are also available, but full payment must be received before an appointment is scheduled.

 ** A copy of all Operating While Impaired/Driving Under the Influence arrest reports (police report or criminal complaint) MUST be submitted to Hope Council on Alcohol & Other Drug Abuse before an assessment can be scheduled.
 The arrest report is required so that assessors can ensure an accurate assessment.
 For clients with multiple OWI/DUI offenses, a report will be needed for each offense that has not been assessed.

 Milwaukee County Record Requets: http://city.milwaukee.gov/Directory/police/Information- Services/ObtainReports.htm#.WnoMNTUrLIW